jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 ----------------

-As discussed in :ref:`sec_wycheproof_data_conversion` the automatic data conversion of hexidecimal strings to :py:class:`bytes` or :py:class:`int`\s will miss things that you will need to manually handle, perhaps with the help of :func:`deserialize_top_level`.
+As discussed in :ref:`sec_wycheproof_data_conversion` the automatic data conversion of hexadecimal strings to :py:class:`bytes` or :py:class:`int`\s will miss things that you will need to manually handle, perhaps with the help of :func:`deserialize_top_level`.